-- Majors and minors must choose a primary instrument. - Majors are required to complete 8 uninterrupted semesters of lessons. - Minors are required to complete 6 uninterrupted semesters of lessons.
+- Majors and minors must choose a primary instrument. - Majors are required to complete 8 uninterrupted semesters of lessons with the recital in the last semester. - Minors are required to complete 6 uninterrupted semesters of lessons with the recital in the last semester.